-- 2. Residential Front Yard. - (a) Open fences and hedges may be installed in all front yards on the property lines but may not exceed 48 inches above the natural contour of the ground. - (b) No solid fences shall be constructed or reconstructed closer to the street line than the front wall of the residential structure.
-The front wall of the residential structure shall be determined by excluding porches, roof overhangs, dormers, or other extensions. - (c) Where a residential property abuts a commercial or industrial property or use and where screening has not been installed or is not required, the residential property owner may install a solid or open screening fence on the property line not to exceed 72 inches in height above the natural contour of the ground along the property line that abuts the commercial or industrial property or use. - 3.
-Residential Side or Rear Yards. - (a) Open fences and hedges may be installed in all side and rear yards on the property line but may not exceed 72 inches above the natural contour of the ground. - (b) Solid fences may be installed on the rear property line and on the side property line to a point aligning with the front wall of the residential structure as defined in subsection 2. of this section not exceeding 72 inches in height above the natural contour of the ground; provided that no solid fence greater than 48 inches above the natural contour of the ground shall be built within six feet of a residential structure on adjoining property; provided further, that if any portion of the adjoining structure is closer than six feet, then such solid fence shall not exceed four feet in height for the entire length of the side or rear yard property line. - (1) On corner lots, both yards adjacent to streets are considered front yards.
+- (a) Open fences and hedges may be installed in all front yards on the property lines but may not exceed 48 inches above the natural contour of the ground. - (b) No solid fences shall be constructed or reconstructed closer to the street line than the front wall of the residential structure.
+The front wall of the residential structure shall be determined by excluding porches, roof overhangs, dormers, or other extensions. - (c) Where a residential property abuts a commercial or industrial property or use and where screening has not been installed or is not required, the residential property owner may install a solid or open screening fence on the property line not to exceed 72 inches in height above the natural contour of the ground along the property line that abuts the commercial or industrial property or use.

+3. Residential Side or Rear Yards.

+- (a) Open fences and hedges may be installed in all side and rear yards on the property line but may not exceed 72 inches above the natural contour of the ground. - (b) Solid fences may be installed on the rear property line and on the side property line to a point aligning with the front wall of the residential structure as defined in subsection 2. of this section not exceeding 72 inches in height above the natural contour of the ground; provided that no solid fence greater than 48 inches above the natural contour of the ground shall be built within six feet of a residential structure on adjoining property; provided further, that if any portion of the adjoining structure is closer than six feet, then such solid fence shall not exceed four feet in height for the entire length of the side or rear yard property line. - (1) On corner lots, both yards adjacent to streets are considered front yards.
 In this instance, the fence on the addressed side must be erected in accordance with subsection 2.; on the other side a solid fence not exceeding 72 inches in height above the natural contour of the ground may be built on the property line, provided that the property line is a minimum of 15 feet from the curb or edge of pavement.
-If the property line is less than 15 feet from the edge of the pavement, the fence shall be installed a minimum of 15 feet from the curb or edge of pavement, or 50 percent of the existing setback from the house to the property line, whichever is less. - (2) For the purpose of determining yard requirements on corner lots, the street the property is addressed from shall be considered the frontage and yards shall be provided, as set forth in this section. - (c) Where a residential property abuts a commercial or industrial property or use, and where screening has not been installed or is not required, the residential property owner may install a solid-type screening fence on the property line no less than six feet nor more than eight feet above the contour of the natural ground along the property line that abuts the commercial or industrial property or use.
+If the property line is less than 15 feet from the edge of the pavement, the fence shall be installed a minimum of 15 feet from the curb or edge of pavement, or 50 percent of the existing setback from the house to the property line, whichever is less. - (2) For the purpose of determining yard requirements on corner lots, the street the property is addressed from shall be considered the frontage and yards shall be provided, as set forth in this section.

-(d) A solid fence may be installed around a private swimming pool or patio not to exceed 96 inches above the natural contour of the ground and not more than ten feet from the edge of the pool or patio, provided all other requirements of this section are met.
+- (c) Where a residential use abuts a commercial or industrial property or use, and where screening has not been installed or is not required, the residential property owner may install a solid-type screening fence on the property line up to eight feet above the contour of the natural ground along the property line that abuts the commercial or industrial property or use. - (d) A solid fence may be installed around a private swimming pool or patio not to exceed 96 inches above the natural contour of the ground, provided it complies with all applicable building codes contained in the adopted building code.

-D. Commercial and industrial areas-Types permitted.
+D. Commercial and industrial uses-Types permitted.